 In a DHT, each node v is assigned an identifier id(v) in the DHT's keyspace.
 Ownership of the keys is partitioned among the nodes.
-In Chord, a key k is owned by the node whose ID most closely follows k in the (modular) keyspace, and most other DHTs are similar.

 Each node in a DHT maintains links to certain other nodes as a function of the IDs of the nodes.
 Generally these come in two types: sequential neighbors, such as the successor list in Chord: each node v maintains links to about $\log n$ nodes whose IDs are closest to v's.
 These are used to maintain consistency of the partitioning of the keyspace among nodes.
 Second, nodes have long-distance neighbors, such as the finger table in Chord, to provide short routes between any pair of nodes.
-We will compare different ways of selecting long-distance neighbors.
+We will compare two different ways of selecting long-distance neighbors.

-Deterministic topologies
+Deterministic and randomized topologies